 Robbery is defined by law as a crime that is done to try to take something of value from a person by force, intimidation or force over things.
 For this to happen, a person must be involved.
 If a person is not involved it cannot be counted as a robbery.
 Furthermore, robbery is defined as the stealing act or practice, specifically stealing from a person or in the presence of another by violence or threat.
 Robbery can include multiple victims or victim.
 Bank robbery for example commonly involves weapons and victims.

 Crimes of theft and robbery can result in misdemeanors or felonies.
 If this is your case, you need to be clear about your rights.
-You need to seek the assistance of a criminal lawyer who will analyze all information in your case and give you the best possible chance of receiving a favorable outcome in court by showing insufficient evidence, providing factual innocence and others.
+You need to seek the assistance of a criminal defense attorney who will analyze all information in your case and give you the best possible chance of receiving a favorable outcome in court by showing insufficient evidence, providing factual innocence and others.

 The legal system is intimidating, confusing and even terrifying and frustrating.
 That is why it is essential to hire an attorney who can give a reason for the options available and defend you at every stage of the process by committing to outstanding, personalized legal representation.

-Gallardo Law Firm and its attorneys are committed to helping people who have been convicted of theft and/or robbery and require the assistance of a qualified criminal attorney with integrity and honesty, acting in accordance with the highest ethical standards to handle their criminal defense.
+Gallardo Law Firm and its attorneys are committed to helping people who have been convicted of theft and/or robbery and require the assistance of a qualified criminal defense attorney with integrity and honesty, acting in accordance with the highest ethical standards to handle their criminal defense.

 Regardless of the matter the clients are facing, our attorneys guide them through the legal process with the utmost respect and care they deserve.
 The attorneys will explain how the law affects their cases and the legal options available.
 We also have online help on the website, advising prospective customers of their rights.
 Any violent crime can have long-lasting effects; contact our criminal defense attorneys and discuss your theft or robbery case and learn about the potential penalties.